CTF-handbooks/ctf-handbooks.github.io/Writerside/topics/Making-a-Map-for-Capture-the-Flag.md

   ![Finish Editing](finish.png)

 ## 12. Testing the map
-* You can find your exported map folder within `[Minetest folder]/worlds/[Map World]/schems/`.
+* You can find your exported map folder within `[(user data directory)]/worlds/[Map World]/schems/`.
-* To test your map, copy that folder into `[Minetest folder]/games/capturetheflag/mods/ctf/ctf_map/maps`.
-You can go to your Minetest folder and paste the following into your file manager's search/directory to navigate there quickly:
+* To test your map, copy that folder into `[user data directory]/games/capturetheflag/mods/ctf/ctf_map/maps`.
+You can go to your Luanti user data directory and paste the following into your file manager's search/directory to navigate there quickly:
   ```
   /games/capturetheflag/mods/ctf/ctf_map/maps
   ```